Ameenkp/inno-chatter-api/README.md

 Ensure that the application is running locally on port 8000 before accessing the Swagger UI.

-to quickly start testing you can use the published api docs (this is not actual just a simulation / you can use it for trying it out from postman)
+to quickly start testing you can use the published api docs (you can use it for trying it out from postman) [postman docs](https://documenter.getpostman.com/view/31106366/2sA2xjyWWF)
-[postman docs](https://documenter.getpostman.com/view/31106366/2sA2xjyWWF)